Man shoots himself in the head after allegedly killing ex-girlfriend's parents, deputies say

 They later found him in his car with a self-inflicted gunshot wound to the head.

-He is still alive but in critical condition.
-He was taken to the hospital by helicopter.
+He was taken to the hospital by helicopter where he remains in police custody.

-Deputies said at some point the daughter was shot in the arm.
+Deputies said at some point the woman was shot in the arm.
 She is expected to survive.

 We have a crew at the scene gathering more details and will update this story as more information becomes available.